JamieLaing/random-array-example/README.md

-An example of using random_pet in conjunction with variable arrays to name things.
+An example of using Terraform random_pet in conjunction with variable arrays to name things.